//This isn’t true. I can just deny the independence of irrelevant alternatives instead.//

 If I already pressed button 1 and Nothing is no longer attainable, then we’re in case 2, so pressing button 2 and so pressing both buttons is better than only pressing button 1, because it means choosing B over A.

-If starting with all three options still available, for whatever reason I think there’s a chance I won’t press button 2 if I press button 1, then using statewise dominance reasoning:
+If starting with all three options still available, and for whatever reason I think there’s a chance I won’t press button 2 if I press button 1, then using statewise dominance reasoning:

 If and because A > Nothing (and because B ~ Nothing) at this point, pressing button 1 would be better than not pressing either button.